-We’ve also added a few additional things to consider getting for their dorm room as you will want your teen to try to keep as clean and healthy a living space as possible this fall.
+We’ve also added a few additional things to consider for their dorm room as you will want your teen to try to keep as clean and healthy a living space as possible.

 - List of names and contact info for each

 - Any allergies or important medical or health information

 - Several paper face masks in a ziplock